How to avoid bias in your questionnaires?

 Eliminate assumptions

-Avoid making assumptions that force respondents to answer falsely.
-You can easily remedy this by asking yourself whether or not you should include the options "None", "Does not apply" and "Other" in your answer list.
-For example, the question "What type of laptop do you own?" assumes that the respondent owns a laptop, so you need to ensure that they can answer truthfully by adding the "None" or "Does not apply" options.
+Avoid making assumptions that force respondents to answer untruthfully.
+You can easily remedy this by asking yourself whether or not to include "None," "Not applicable," and "Other" options in your list of responses.
+For example, the question "What type of laptop do you own?" assumes the respondent owns a laptop; therefore, you must ensure they can answer honestly by adding "None" or "Not applicable" options.

 Sometimes prefer open-ended questions